openmrs/openmrs-contrib-itsm-terraform/README.md

 ./build.rb
 ```

+# Notes
+For OpenMRS, we have used city names from Cameroon and Kenya for most of our server names.
+Within Jetstream, all server names should be in the form ${OS_PROJECT_NAME}-servername by Jetstream convention.
+More details on Jetstream can be found in <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Provider-Jetstream>.

-# Resources used by Terraform
+# Resources needed by Terraform
 Some resources are necessary to run terraform, so they were created manually:
   - S3 bucket to keep terraform state (versioned)
   - User to interact with bucket (access via bucket policy)